 April 20, 2022 - Curriculum committee minutes contain a course summary review for courses taught in Fall 2021.
 Recommendations to Faculty Congress for a book change in NURS 310.
 Students will purchase a bundle from FA Davis that includes their textbook, lab/diagnostic manual, and drug guide.Dosage Calc 360 will replace the former Drug Calculation book.
 Students will have access to this resource for their full curriculum.
 This NURS 310 textbook change will require updates to the Skills Checklist.
 There will be three different sets of skills checklists in place for a few semesters.
-As of Fall 2022, these are the Skills Checklists that students will be using:
+As of Fall 2022, these are the Skills Checklists that students will be using summaries.
+There were no major course-level or semester-level changes recommended in the course summaries that require action from the Curriculum Committee.
+However, the following discussions occurred based on some of the content included in the Spring 2022 course summaries: